Blackheads vs. Sebaceous Filaments: What’s The Difference?

 Here are Dr. Pimple Popper’s tips (and her SLMD skincare picks) for treating blackheads and sebaceous filaments:

-- Mask.
+• Mask.
 Applying a leave-on treatment to draw impurities out of the pores can treat both blackheads and sebaceous filaments.
-Dr. Lee suggests Clear Out, because it treats acne without over drying.

-- Spot treat.
+• Spot treat.
 Leave-on salicylic acid treatments can work for both comedones and sebaceous filaments, but be careful that you don’t over-exfoliate, which can damage skin.
-Try: Salicylic Acid Spot Treatment.
+Try: SA Acne Spot Treatment.

-- Retinol.
+• Retinol.
 Vitamin A derivatives like retinol help regulate skin cell turnover, preventing excess buildup within pores.
-Try: Retinol Serum.
+Try: Retinol Resurfacing Serum.

-- Sunscreen.
+• Sunscreen.
 UV damage can lead to enlarged pores, which makes sebaceous filaments more noticeable.
 Use a broad spectrum sunscreen daily.
-Dr. Lee’s Dual Defender doubles as a noncomedogenic moisturizer.
+Try: Daily Moisturizer with SPF 15.

 Dr. Lee's Last Word